axolotl-ai-cloud/axolotl/README.md

 lora_modules_to_save:
 #  - embed_tokens
 #  - lm_head

+# Once you complete training, the model will be saved to the following directory.
+# If you merge the adapter to the base model, a subdirectory `merged` will be created under this directory.
+# Make sure `lora_model_dir` points to this directory if you want to use the trained model.
 lora_out_dir:
 lora_fan_in_fan_out: false

 # ReLoRA configuration
-# must use either 'lora' or 'qlora' adapter, and does not support fsdp or deepspeed
+# Must use either 'lora' or 'qlora' adapter, and does not support fsdp or deepspeed
-relora_steps: # number of steps per ReLoRA restart
+relora_steps: # Number of steps per ReLoRA restart
-relora_warmup_steps: # number of per-restart warmup steps
+relora_warmup_steps: # Number of per-restart warmup steps
-relora_cpu_offload: # true to perform lora weight merges on cpu during restarts, for modest gpu memory savings
+relora_cpu_offload: # True to perform lora weight merges on cpu during restarts, for modest gpu memory savings

 # wandb configuration if you're using it
 wandb_mode: # "offline" to save run metadata locally and not sync to the server, "disabled" to turn off wandb
-wandb_project: # your wandb project name
+wandb_project: # Your wandb project name
-wandb_entity: # a wandb Team name if using a Team
+wandb_entity: # A wandb Team name if using a Team
 wandb_watch:
-wandb_run_id: # set the name of your wandb run
+wandb_run_id: # Set the name of your wandb run
 wandb_log_model: # "checkpoint" to log model to wandb Artifacts every `save_steps` or "end" to log only at the end of training

-# where to save the finished model to
+# Where to save the full-finetuned model to
 output_dir: ./completed-model

-# whether to use torch.compile and which backend to use
+# Whether to use torch.compile and which backend to use
 torch_compile:  # bool
 torch_compile_backend:  # Optional[str]

-# training hyperparameters
+# Training hyperparameters

+# With this much, backpropagation will be skipped and the gradients will be accumulated and applied in the later step.
 gradient_accumulation_steps: 1
+# The number of samples to accumulate gradients for, before performing a backward/update pass.
 micro_batch_size: 2
 eval_batch_size:
 num_epochs: 3